astronana/Cyberlab/README.md

 # Cyberlab
-Some illustrations of models of the world.
+Some toy models of the world.